eradication0/PDHelper/README.md

 [Download .NET (6.0.5)](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.5-windows-x64-installer)

 # Arsenal Features
-**Save Arsenals** directly into the game
+- **Save Arsenals** directly into the game
-**Backup Arsenals** as a file to store infinite Arsenals that can be loaded at any time
+- **Backup Arsenals** as a file to store infinite Arsenals that can be loaded at any time
-**Share Arsenals** via just sending the file, no more recreating Arsenal via screenshot
+- **Share Arsenals** via just sending the file, no more recreating Arsenal via screenshot
-**Edit Arsenals** between games to optimize Arsenals on the fly
+- **Edit Arsenals** between games to optimize Arsenals on the fly
-**Change Arsenal Case Type** directly, no more need to delete and buy a new case
+- **Change Arsenal Case Type** directly, no more need to delete and buy a new case
-**Reorder Arsenals** so you can keep it nice and tidy
+- **Reorder Arsenals** so you can keep it nice and tidy
-**Rename Arsenal**s directly, allowing more special characters than in-game
+- **Rename Arsenal**s directly, allowing more special characters than in-game

 # Other Features
-**Max out credits and skills** to make the game a even playing field for everyone
+- **Max out credits and skills** to make the game a even playing field for everyone
-**Toggle Team Lock-On** even during a match to make support decks more viable
+- **Toggle Team Lock-On** even during a match to make support decks more viable
-**Anti Cheat Mechanisms** are in place to prevent creating normally impossible arsenals
+- **Anti Cheat Mechanisms** are in place to prevent creating normally impossible arsenals
-**Bugfixes** have been done over the last 2 weeks to ensure the app runs stable and does not break anything, thanks to the testing team for that
+- **Bugfixes** have been done over the last 2 weeks to ensure the app runs stable and does not break anything, thanks to the testing team for that

 # False Positives
-Since the app writes directly into the Phantom Dust process memory, some anti-viruses detect it as unwanted/malicious [VirusTotal Scan](https://www.virustotal.com/gui/file/d6ce7f94256864e6edac26b0356d5b0b8156c2ce42c69c8694eaf7dda2ec6db5?nocache=1)
+Since the app writes directly into the Phantom Dust process memory, some anti-virus-software detect it as a false positive.
+The app is open source and many Veterans/ActivePlayers have been using PDHelper for weeks now!
+[VirusTotal Scan](https://www.virustotal.com/gui/file/d6ce7f94256864e6edac26b0356d5b0b8156c2ce42c69c8694eaf7dda2ec6db5?nocache=1)

 # How it works